 About this courseSkip About this course

-The Arctic is experiencing environmental, social, and economic changes at an historically unprecedented rapid rate.
-This poses great challenges and simultaneously great opportunities to operationalize paradigm shifts supporting adaptation and resilience to these changes and which can then serve as a management model for similar changes that are occurring more gradually on a global scale.
-Addressing these issues effectively requires a novel approach, integrating knowledge across disciplines and cultures and recognizing the interdependence of human, animal, and environmental health.
+Addressing these issues effectively requires a novel approach, one that integrates knowledge across disciplines and cultures and recognizes the interdependence of human, animal, and environmental health.
 This concept, always central to the Indigenous worldview, has recently been recognized in Western science as One Health.

 One Health was originally developed as a means of understanding how zoonotic diseases, such as the recent COVID-19 pandemic, arise.